Skip to content

 August - Peridot & Spinel

 August is one of only three months of the year that has three birthstones!
 They are peridot, spinel, and sardonyx.
-For those lucky souls born in August (like me!), their birthstone is one of my personal favorites the vibrant and enchanting Peridot.
-Also known as the "Evening Emerald" due to its captivating green hue.
+For those lucky souls born in August (like Ray!), their birthstone is one of his personal favorites.
+The vibrant and enchanting Peridot also known as the "Evening Emerald" due to its captivating green hue.
 Peridot is also the most common birthstone associated with August, and is often gifted for the 16th wedding anniversary.

 Peridot is the yellowish green to greenish yellow gem variety of the mineral olivine.
 Throughout history, peridot has often been confused with other gems such as topaz and emerald.
 Some historians even speculate that Cleopatra’s famous emerald collection may have been comprised of peridot.